 These factors cause an excessive buildup of some compounds in our body and the release of some substances called free radicals.
 It is not possible to stay away from these substances because they are everywhere.

 Too many of these substances in our body can lead to the development of some health problems.
 These substances build up at the cell membranes, and some at the DNA.
 They cause oxidation stress to the cell and they cause some changes to the cell.

 Oxidation stress causes’ a change in the cellular structure that leads to some diseases we have mentioned above.
-So many factors that surround us like oxygen, nitrogen, pollution, UV light, eating low-quality food, and taking alcohol all cause these harmful substances to build up in our body.
+So many factors that surround us like oxygen, nitrogen, pollution, UV light, eating low-quality or fast food, and taking alcohol all cause these harmful substances to build up in our body.